hen900/magic_toolbox_auto/README.md

 ## Prerequisites
  Magic must be installed and enabled with the skywater130 technology.
- Efabless reccommends running docker to use the skywater PDK, so it is you are inside the docker.
+ Efabless recommends running docker to use the skywater PDK, so it is you are inside the docker.
- If so, you already have all the prerequisits for this to work.
+ If so, you already have all the prerequisites for this to work.

 ##  Running the Script